KYUR: Smith Broadcasting ownership

 In 1994, a bankruptcy court approved Greyhound Financial to seek buyers for the Alaska Television Network.
 None came forward, so the bankruptcy judge awarded the stations to Greyhound for $8 million.
 Smith Broadcasting Group of Santa Barbara, California, agreed to buy the Alaska Television Network stations in late 1995.
 It immediately sought to reconfigure the stations into one programming service, known as "Alaska's SuperStation"; it bought a satellite transponder and began the process of phasing in a single program schedule, though existing syndicated program contracts required variations in each market.

 The news department structure was overhauled.
 In March 1996, KIMO replaced its existing 5 p.m. news, which had last drawn five percent of the audience, and debuted a new 6 p.m. newscast, NewsLink Alaska.
-Airing opposite KTUU's early evening news, it emphasized statewide news and initially featured local news opt-outs for the Fairbanks and Juneau area.
+Airing opposite KTUU's early evening news, it emphasized statewide news and initially featured local news opt-outs for the Fairbanks and Juneau areas.
 That August, news was consolidated, replaced with a statewide newscast produced in Anchorage.